winton/gitcycle/README.md

 Checkout
 --------

-### Upstream Branch

-If you are working in a fork, it is easy to checkout upstream branches:

-	gitc checkout [BRANCH]

 ### Collaborate

 Checkout branches from other forks:

 	gitc checkout [USER] [BRANCH]

+### From Ticket

+Checkout a branch from a ticket URL:

+	gitc checkout [TICKET URL]

+### Upstream Branch

+Gitcycle automatically knows if you are checking out an upstream branch:

+	gitc checkout [BRANCH]

 Todo
 ----